Skip to content

 Is it safe to swallow semen during oral sex?

-Generally, swallowing semen is safe unless a partner has an STI; in that case, infection risk increases.
-Personal preferences and health status matter—no one should feel pressured to swallow semen Planned Parenthood, 2022.
+Generally, swallowing semen is safe unless your partner has a transmissible STI; in that case, infection risk is higher.
+It’s a personal choice—no one should feel pressured to do so (Planned Parenthood, 2022).

 Can oral sex cause pregnancy?

-No. Oral sex by itself cannot cause pregnancy, as sperm must enter the vagina for conception to occur.
+No, oral sex alone cannot cause pregnancy.
+Sperm must enter the vagina for conception to occur.

 How often should I get tested if I have oral sex with partners?